 Networking is one of the essential strategies for success.
 It might even be the essential strategy.
 Ask any realtor for tips to becoming successful and this is almost certainly the first thing they will say.

 You will meet many people throughout your career and it’s crucial to connect with these contacts on an ongoing basis.
 You will want to stay top of mind with them when they’re ready to buy or sell real estate.
 Make sure that all of your interactions, both online and in-person, are positive and professional.
 Getting to know other professionals in the industry should outweigh your competitive spirit.
-Knowing the movers and shakers in your local market is essential for your success as a realtor.
+Knowing the movers and shakers in your local market, like the moving companies with a good reputation, is essential for your success as a realtor.

 If you’re looking at homes, it would be beneficial to have an agent show you around.
 Buy them a quality cup of coffee and plan to spend as much time as they will happily allow.
 Ask them to tell you about their experiences with different properties.
 Find out about planned construction affecting property values.
 Thank them for their time.